Ecosyste.ms: Awesome

 to calculate its value, which allows you to create a completely custom behaviour.

-Keep in mind though that the fan controller is also PID based and will also affect
+Keep in mind though that the fan controller may also be PID based which could also affect

 how the curve is applied to the fan.